 If lactic acidosis is suspected, discontinue TRIJARDY XR and institute general supportive measures in a hospital setting.
 Prompt hemodialysis is recommended.

-JARDIANCE is indicated to reduce the risk of cardiovascular (CV) death plus hospitalization for heart failure in adults with heart failure and reduced ejection fraction; and reduce the risk of CV death in adults with type 2 diabetes mellitus and established CV disease.
+JARDIANCE is indicated to reduce the risk of cardiovascular (CV) death and hospitalization for heart failure in adults with heart failure; and reduce the risk of CV death in adults with type 2 diabetes mellitus and established CV disease.

 JARDIANCE, TRADJENTA and TRIJARDY XR are indicated as adjuncts to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.

-TRADJENTA is not recommended in patients with type 1 diabetes or for the treatment of diabetic ketoacidosis.
+TRADJENTA is not recommended in patients with type 1 diabetes.

 TRADJENTA and TRIJARDY XR have not been studied in patients with a history of pancreatitis, and it is unknown if using TRADJENTA or TRIJARDY XR increases the risk of developing pancreatitis in these patients.